NAME OF INTERVIEWEE (Page 2)

 Took part in Defiance Campaign.

 Chairperson of ANC in Worcester from 1955 till late 1960s.
-Detained
+Detained in 1960.

 Worked in the underground.